nirabpudasaini/nirabpudasaini.github.io/_posts/2024-07-16-shaking-off-the-rust.md

 ---
 layout: post
-title: Shaking Off the Rust- Rediscovering Android Programming with Kotlin
+title: Shaking Off the Rust - Rediscovering Android Programming with Kotlin
 ---

 It has been quite a long time since I last wrote some code.
 Recently, with some free time on my hands, I started exploring online resources to get back into coding.
 Having primarily worked as an Android developer, I naturally wanted to shake off the rust and dive back into creating Android apps after more than six years.
 Unsurprisingly, I found that the Android development ecosystem and the broader mobile development landscape have undergone significant changes during this time.
 Through this blog, I aim to document my reskilling journey.
 I hope it serves as a useful resource for others who might be interested in getting into Android development.